acoustic-content-samples/wchtools-cli/README.md

             set WCHTOOLS_MAX_HEAP=2048
             wchtools_heap push ...

+#### Setting non-default number of retries and back-off delay, for network issues on WCH API requests.

+  The init command supports optional arguments for setting the maximum number of retry attempts per WCH API request error, on network issues or HTTP 429 server too busy responses.
+It also allows you to specify the minimum time and maximum time (in milliseconds) to wait, between retry attempts.
+By default, 5 total attempts will be tried, starting at a 1 second delay (1000 ms) and backing off by a factor of 2, up to a maximum of 16 seconds (16000 milliseconds).
+You do not need to initialize these settings, if the default values meet your needs.

+      wchtools init --help
+      ...
+      --retry-max-attempts <n>  The maximum number of attempts if a WCH API request fails due to a network or server too busy error.
+The default is 5.
+      --retry-min-time <n>      The minimum amount of time in milliseconds to wait before attempting to retry a failed WCH API request.
+The default is 1000.
+      --retry-max-time <n>      The maximum amount of time in milliseconds to wait before attempting to retry a failed WCH API request.
+The default is 16000.

+  The default retry backoff factor is 2, so the actual time delay between retries will be (1 x the min time), then (2 x the min time), then 4x, etc, until the maximum number of attempts is tried for that request.
+The time delay will be the smaller of the current backoff calculation, and the specified or default retry max time.
+In other words, if the backoff calculation specified a delay time of 32 seconds (32000 milliseconds), but the maximum time was set to 16 seconds (16000 milliseconds), then it would wait maximum 16 seconds between retry attempts, rather than the calculated backoff factor.

+  For example, if you are having temporary network issues that affect an asset push, and have not set these configuration values, a request will be attempted 5 times (including the initial attempt), with the following delays:
+    - Retry #1 after a 1 second delay
+    - Retry #2 after a 2 second delay
+    - Retry #3 after a 4 second delay
+    - Retry #4 after an 8 second delay

+  If you use the above init options to set 10 attempts, with a min of 5000 (5 seconds) and a max of 15000 (15 seconds) then retry #1 will be after a 5 second delay, retry #2 after a 10 second delay and retries #3 through #9 will all use the maximum 15 second delay,  for that particular WCH API request.
+Each WCH API request (eg, to create or update an asset or content item) will be attempted the maximum number of attempts set, and start at the minimum retry attempt time (the settings are per artifact pushed or pulled, not per push command).

 #### Limitations
   The wchtools functions are limited by what the Watson Content Hub public REST APIs allow, including but not limited to the following list: